dotarvid/is-today-a-public-holiday-in-sweden/README.md

 This is a simple web app that tells you if today is a public holiday in Sweden.
 It uses the [Nager.Date](https://github.com/nager/Nager.Date) API to get the data.

 Please, if you are an employer, feel free to look at it.
-I just want to make it clear that "is-even" and "is-is-even" is used as a joke.
+I just want to make it clear that [is-even](https://www.npmjs.com/package/is-even) and [is-is-even](https://www.npmjs.com/package/is-is-even) is used as a joke.
 Looking for something more serious?
 Go back and look at other stuff I have published. 💚

 ## Table of Contents